MarkD833/Digitalker-Digital-Voice-Selection-Software/README.md

 # A walkthrough creating a custom speech ROM

-After playing with the DVSS programs I've figured out how to create custom speech ROMs for the DIgitalker chip.
+After playing with the DVSS programs I've figured out how to create custom speech ROMs for the Digitalker chip.
 I've created a sample [walkthough](CustomROM.md) that hopefully should allow others to create custom ROMs too.

-- Mark.
+Have fun!